 Do I have to be an ACC member to stay at a hut?

 joining the club on our Membership page.
-Read all the fine print about bookings, cancellations and fees on our Booking Huts page.
+Read all the fine print about bookings, cancellations and fees on our Hut Policies page.

-What do I need to do to get member rates at the huts and one year in advance booking privileges?
+What do I need to do to get member rates at the huts?

 Anyone can join the ACC and a membership can be activated online or at the time of making a hut booking.
 See our Join Now page to purchase a membership online or call the national office (403) 678 3200 ext.
-0 between the hours of 8:30 am and 9:30 pm seven days a week.
-Memberships start at $38 for adults.
+0 between the hours of 9:00 am and 8:00 pm seven days a week.

 Are there any private rooms in any of the ACC huts?